finos/legend-engine/docs/store/extensions/Relational/Databases/snowflake/LocalMode.md

 ```
 RelationalDatabaseConnection connection::snowflake
 {
-  store: database::snowflake;
+  store: databaseType::snowflake;
   type: Snowflake;
   mode: local;
 }
 ```
-In a local connection, the details about the database to connect to are provided by the runtime.
+In a local connection, the details about the databaseType to connect to are provided by the runtime.

 # Runtime Environment